 Fire damages LaVale restaurant

 Jan.
-15—LAVALE — A fire Sunday at the Ruby Tuesday restaurant in LaVale caused about $1,500 damage, the Maryland Office of the State Fire Marshal said.
+16—LAVALE — A fire Sunday at the Ruby Tuesday restaurant in remains under investigation by the Maryland Office of the State Fire Marshal.

 Firefighters were called to the National Highway property about 2 p.m. after employees discovered a fire in a mechanical room connected to the building.